ZachOhara/Bukkit-CraftBan/README.md

 Usage: `/bancraft <material>`

 This command will make it impossible for players to produce the specified material using an in-game crafting table or workbench.
 It is usable only by server owners and server operators.
+If the material is already banned when the command is run, the material will be un-banned.

 ### BanSmelt

 Usage: `/bansmelt <material>`

 This command will make it impossible for players to use the specified material in a furnace in order to produce something else.
 It is usable only by server owners and server operators.
+If the material is already banned when the command is run, the material will be un-banned.

-### BanCraft
+### BanFuel

 Usage: `/banfuel <material>`

 This command will make it impossible for players to use the specified material as fuel in any smelting operation.
 It is usable only by server owners and server operators.
+If the material is already banned when the command is run, the material will be un-banned.

 ### BannedCraftList

-Usage: `/bannedcraftlist` or `/bancraftlist`
+Usage: `/bannedcraftlist` or `/bancraftlist` or `/craftbanlist`

 This command will provide a list of all the materials that are currently blocked from being crafted.

 ### BannedSmeltList

-Usage: `/bannedsmeltlist` or `/bansmeltlist`
+Usage: `/bannedsmeltlist` or `/bansmeltlist` or `/smeltbanlist`

 This command will provide a list of all the materials that are currently blocked from being smelted into something else.

 ### BannedFuelList

-Usage: `/bannedfuellist` or `/banfuellist`
+Usage: `/bannedfuellist` or `/banfuellist` of `/fuelbanlist`

 This command will provide a list of all the materials that are currently blocked from being used as fuel in a furnace.